Reading time: 16 min.

 4. Common scalp problems

 Several common scalp problems can induce diffuse or localized hair loss in adolescents.
-The most frequently encountered are a fungal infection known as roundworm (tinea capitis) and yeast infections on the scalp, such as dandruff or seborrheic dermatitis (which thrive on the excessive sebum production that usually occurs during puberty).
+The most frequently encountered are a fungal infection known as roundworm (tinea capitis) and or (which thrive on the excessive sebum production that usually occurs during puberty).
 However, other conditions, such as scalp psoriasis, eczema or scalp folliculitis can also affect teenagers.

-While some of these conditions make your hair fall out due to inflammation (e.g. ringworm, scalp psoriasis), others make your scalp so itchy that you can cause hair breakage simply by scratching vigorously (e.g. dandruff).
+While some of these conditions make your hair fall out due to inflammation (e.g. ringworm of the scalp, scalp psoriasis), others make your scalp so itchy that you can cause hair breakage simply by scratching vigorously (e.g. dandruff).

 Causes: Scalp problems are most often caused by microorganisms such as fungi or bacteria.
 However, in some cases, they can be a result of inflammation caused by an autoimmune condition (e.g. scalp psoriasis).